Hike 32: Stumbling On, Grumbling On the Bruce Trail - Glen Management Area to Bass Lake

 Reflecting on the Day

 After venturing more than 32 km over the course of our first two days, it was clear to us that we pushed too far and too hard … at least for now, with us being three novices whose bodies aren’t used to it yet.
-Walking into Bass lake campground was exhausting given the terrain and thick humidity of the summer’s heat.
+Walking into Bass Lake Campground was exhausting given the terrain and thick humidity of the summer’s heat.

 After two days on the trail, we have come to see that we have made a number of glaring mistakes as beginner backpackers.
 Some of these are the result of a lack of experience, while others are the result of the limited options available to us when setting out.
-The first evident mistake that we have made is trekking with our family tent – a four person 12-15 lb item that is far too heavy for this undertaking.
-Unfortunately, this was our only camping option as the cost of a new, lightweight tent was too much to justify for a 10 day excursion.
+The first evident mistake that we have made is trekking with our family tent – a four-person 12-15 lb item that is far too heavy for this undertaking.
+Unfortunately, this was our only camping option as the cost of a new, lightweight tent was too much to justify for a 10-day excursion.
 Our second mistake was not investigating the route enough in advance to determine exactly where we could resupply en route.
-Instead, we assumed that we had to carry 9 days of food on us from the outset – which for 3 people is a lot of food, and a lot of weight.
+Instead, we assumed that we had to carry 9 days of food on us from the outset – which for 3 people is a lot of food and a lot of weight.
 We now know that we could have resupplied in Wiarton, Bass Lake, and Lion’s Head en route.
 These options would have reduced our weight dramatically from 9 days to 2-3 days of food which is much more manageable.
 Finally, we have come to see that we are carrying far too much gear.
-I feel as though our inexperience led the staff at outdoors store to put us on a shopping spree.
+I feel as though our inexperience led the staff at the outdoor store to put us on a shopping spree.
 As such, I feel slightly used by the staff there, slightly stupid for trying to account for every possibility, and more than slightly sore from trying to carry so much.

-Ultimately however, doing is learning, and over the past couple of days we have learned a lot!
+Ultimately, however, doing is learning, and over the past couple of days we have learned a lot!

 In addition to our own missteps, we have found that the terrain along the Bruce Trail in this region forces us to almost constantly watch our feet to avoid tripping over roots and cracks or falling into some of the larger crevices in the escarpment.
 This has meant that we have spent less time chatting and looking around, and more time focused with our heads down.
 However, despite all of these factors and challenges, the stunning natural beauty of the region has been incredible.